-- Although you are generally not required to answer any questions posed to you by law enforcement officers, whether or not you are in custody, Ohio law does contain an exception.
+- Although you are generally not required to answer any questions posed to you by law enforcement officers, whether you are in custody, Ohio law does contain an exception.
 Under certain circumstances, you are required to provide police with your name, address, and date of birth.
-If you are reluctant to provide this information and unsure of whether or not the law applies, politely ask the officer whether you are legally obligated to provide this information.
+If you are reluctant to provide this information and unsure of whether the law applies, politely ask the officer whether you are legally obligated to provide this information.
 Failure to do so when required may result in criminal charges.

 - Though police can’t continue questioning you once you’ve advised them that you’re exercising your right to remain silent or asked for an attorney, that doesn’t mean they can’t communicate with you.
 When you’re in custody, law enforcement and correctional officers may engage with you, including asking you questions that are “necessary to the custodial relationship.”
 Some examples include giving you instructions and asking whether you understand or asking whether you take any regular medications.

 Talk to an Ohio Criminal Defense Attorney